 How to set up a timed popup in Getsitecontrol?

 Now that you know the reasoning behind choosing delayed popups, let us show you how to create one.
 Below is a step-by-step guide you can follow no matter which platform your website is built on.

-After you log in to your Getsitecontrol dashboard, on the left-hand side, choose the solution you’re looking for.
+After you log in to your Getsitecontrol dashboard, click +Create widget on the left-hand side and choose the solution you’re looking for.
 You can use timed popups to collect email addresses, run polls, ask for visitors’ feedback, or just display calls-to-action.

-Switch to the Behavior tab to select the moment when your popup will appear.
-In the Start to display the widget section, choose the option after _ seconds.
-Then enter how long the delay should be, in seconds (5, 10, 60, etc.).
+Switch to the Targeting tab to select the moment when your popup will appear.
+In the Start to display the widget section, remove the default condition and click the +Add condition link.
+Choose the Time on page or Time on site option and enter how long the delay should be, in seconds.
+Click Done to save settings.

-Click OK to save your widget.
+Click Save & close to save your widget.
 When you are ready to publish it on your website, activate your popup and it will go live at once.

 Time delayed popup examples

-Now let’s find out how real websites use Getsitecontrol time delayed popups to engage their visitors.
+Now let’s find out how you can Getsitecontrol time delayed popups to engage your site visitors.

 Delayed popups can be useful for communication encouragement too.
-For example, InSTEDD, an international technology non-profit organization, has put a welcoming form for questions and comments on their site.
+For instance, you can put a delayed form for questions and comments on your site.

 In this example, you can show it on several site sections with a delay of